Viability of Boosted Light Dark Matter in a Two-Component Scenario: Introduction

 \section{Introduction}

-One of the main ignition behind our quest for new physics is the existence of Dark Matter (DM) whose presence is already established in the experiments, but only through indirect gravitational probes, such as galaxy rotation curves, cosmic microwave background radiation and gravitational lensing \cite{Zwicky:1933gu,Begeman:1991iy,Bertone:2010zza,Bauer:2017qwy,Bertone:2004pz,Lisanti:2016jxe} among others.
+One of the main ignitions behind our quest for new physics is the existence of Dark Matter (DM) whose presence is already established in the experiments, but only through indirect gravitational probes, such as galaxy rotation curves, cosmic microwave background radiation and gravitational lensing \cite{Zwicky:1933gu,Begeman:1991iy,Bertone:2010zza,Bauer:2017qwy,Bertone:2004pz,Lisanti:2016jxe} among others.
 Precise measurements at these experiments predict the amount of DM in the present Universe to be around ($\sim 26.8\%$) of the total energy density of the Universe.
-In the conventional relic density terms, the DM abundance varies in the range $\Omega h^2 \sim [0.11-0.13]$ at $3\sigma$ confidence level \cite{Planck:2015fie}.
-The information from the structure formation in the early universe typically prefers the cold dark matter (CDM) scenario as it fits all the evidences.
-If we assume the CDM to be of a particle nature~\cite{Bertone:2004pz}, then the experiments are yet to ascertain the exact nature of the dark matter candidate/s.
-Similar to the visible sector, the dark sector may as well consist of multiple dark matter candidates \cite{Zurek:2008qg,Bhattacharya:2019tqq}.
-Dark matter candidates can be of different types as well -- fermion, scalar or gauge boson.
+In conventional relic density terms, the abundance of DM varies in the range $\Omega h^2 \sim [0.11-0.13]$ at the $3\sigma$ confidence level \cite{Planck:2015fie}.
+The information from the structure formation in the early universe typically prefers the cold dark matter (CDM) scenario as it fits all the evidence.
+If we assume the CDM to be of particle nature~\cite{Bertone:2004pz}, then the experiments are yet to ascertain the exact nature of the dark matter candidate/s.
+Similarly to the visible sector, the dark sector may also consist of multiple dark matter candidates \cite{Zurek:2008qg,Bhattacharya:2019tqq}. dark matter candidates can be of different types as well -- fermion, scalar, or gauge boson.